Cloud Security Solutions: What is CSPM in Cloud-native Security?

 • Which public cloud service providers do the solution monitor and maintain configurations?

-Reviewing these questions with stakeholders helps reveal your CSPM priorities and fetters out other features necessary to your cloud scenario.
+Review your CSPM priorities with stakeholders to fetter out other features necessary to your cloud scenario.

 A CSPM solution provides a powerful and prioritized view into hard-to-discover cross-cloud misconfigurations and critical compliance misalignments.
-When combined or included as part of a comprehensive cloud security strategy, CSPM is essential to protecting cloud-native and multi-cloud infrastructure and its assets.
+It protects cloud-native infrastructure and its assets when combined or included as part of a comprehensive cloud security strategy.

 Cisco’s Emerging Technologies and Incubation (ET&I) team is paving the way with “DevOps-friendly” cloud-native security solutions that fundamentally simplify conventional offerings.
-Built from the ground up to meet the needs of mission-critical modern applications, our Panoptica solution simplifies cloud-native application security, making it easy to embed into the software development lifecycle.
+Our Panoptica solution simplifies cloud-native application security, making it easy to embed into the software development lifecycle.
 Panoptica protects the full application stack from code to runtime by scanning for security vulnerabilities in the cloud infrastructure, microservices (Containers or Serverless), the software bill of materials, and the interconnecting APIs.
 And best of all, it integrates with the tools that your application development and SecOps teams are already using.
+Try Panoptica for free.